SauravCR7/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-simple linear regression using scikitlearn predicting salaries using no. of years of experience of an employee
+Simple linear regression using scikitlearn.

+Predicting salaries using no. of years of experience of an employee.